aredn/documentation/arednHow-toGuides/supernodes.rst

 2. **Uptime stability.** The Supernode should be up 99.999% of the time.
 The location should ideally have backup power and network connectivity, both to the Internet and to the local mesh.

-3. **Solid local mesh connectivity.** As this will be the path for all traffic between your local mesh and every other mesh, the connection to your mesh should be at a high-bandwidth location.
+3. **Reliable local mesh connectivity.** As this will be the path for all traffic between your local mesh and every other mesh, the connection to your mesh should be at a high-bandwidth location.
 If you are deploying a Supernode with any sort of high-bandwidth backbone, the Supernode should be connected to the backbone.

 Coordinating Supernode Deployments
 ----------------------------------

-Because Supernodes use the `OLSR (Optimized Link State Routing) <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ protocol, multiple Supernodes can be connected to each other, each operating as a peer of the others.
 A local network can be connected to multiple Supernodes, but a single Supernode should only be connected to a single local network, although it may be connected at multiple points.
 By having each Supernode connected to only a single local network, the owners of each local network are responsible for their own Supernodes.
 This simplifies management and maintenance.
-There is also some fault isolation as a failed Supernode will only impact the one local network to which it is connected.
+There is also some fault isolation since a failed Supernode will only impact the one local network to which it is connected.

 The number of messages a Supernode receives will scale linearly with the total number of nodes in all connected local networks.
 A Supernode receives a management message from every node in the network (all nodes in all local networks) every 5 seconds.
 With a typical message size of 100 bytes, a Supernode receives about 20 bytes per second per node.
 At the time of initial testing, there were 4,300 AREDN® nodes registered world-wide, so a Supernode for this network would receive ``84 KB/s`` or ``0.7 Mb/s``, which is a manageable bandwidth requirement.